WalkerMao/walkermao.github.io/_posts/2020-03-22-basic-cnns.md

 The convolutional layer is the core building block of a CNN that does most of the computational heavy lifting.

+Convolution in CNN is similar to discrete convolution computation, but a bit different (180 degrees rotation).
+Read this [post](https://colah.github.io/posts/2014-07-Understanding-Convolutions/) to understand convolutions and this [answer](https://www.zhihu.com/question/52237725/answer/545340892) in Zhihu to understand the difference.

 #### Local Connectivity

 We connect each neuron in the convolutional layer (blue) to only a local region of the input volume (red).
 The spatial extent of this connectivity is a hyperparameter called the **receptive field** of the neuron (equivalently this is the filter size).